sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

 Now the ball goes to Outlook.
 If Outlook does nothing, the app can't be implemented.
 Let's imagine what actions should be done by Outlook.

-1. Outlook won't take the risk to leak my data, so it will only allow the app to access the data after I concent
+1. Outlook won't take the risk to leak my data, so it will only allow the app to access the data after I consent

-2. Outlook should prepare the different access level to allow the app to choose and let me to concent
+2. Outlook should prepare the different access level to allow the app to choose and let me to consent

 3. Outlook should always think the app is not safe and I can revoke the access in any time